aldwinp35/cs50_final_project/README.md

 # Ospost
 #### Video Demo:  <URL HERE>
 #### Description:
-Ospost is a post scheduling for Instagram that you can help you to plan your posts to publish them on a specific date on instagram.
+Ospost is a post scheduling for Instagram that can help you to plan your posts to publish them on a specific date on instagram.
 Ospost is develop with Flask, JavaScript, Bootstrap and it uses the [Instagram Graph API](https://developers.facebook.com/docs/instagram-api "Go to Instagram API").

 Before start explaining what each file does, it's important to explain the flow of the app first.